StroepWafel/LYTE-NSIS-Installer/README.md

 [![OSSign Banner](https://github.com/OSSign/.github/raw/main/svg/badge-white-wide-links.svg)](https://github.com/OSSign/)

-## Where are the signed binaries published?
+## Where are the signed files published?
-The signed drivers are published here.
+The signed files are published here.

 You can find the latest workflow runs for the build and signing process in the [Actions tab](https://github.com/StroepWafel/LYTE-NSIS-Installer/actions).